February 11, 2020 feature

 Intact HIV-1 proviruses, Siliciano and his colleagues found, are similarly distributed across different memory CD4+ T cell subsets.
 In their research, the team studied latency as it related to central memory T cells, transitional memory T cells, and effector memory T cells.

 For the past 40 years, the global HIV/AIDS pandemic has been a major public health concern.
 The infection is caused by a retrovirus, an RNA pathogen that has an enzyme—reverse transcriptase—that uniquely allows the transcription of viral RNA into DNA upon entering the host's cells.
-HIV's DNA then can insinuate itself into the chromosomal DNA of the host, where viral is expressed.
+HIV's DNA then can insinuate itself into the chromosomal DNA of the host where viral genes are expressed.

 Since the HIV/AIDS pandemic began in the early 1980s, an estimated 75 million people have been infected with the virus, and approximately 32 million have died, according to the World Health Organization.
 Antiretroviral drugs can control infection but they are not cures because of the powerful phenomenon of viral latency.

-Yet, other viruses are more dependent on latency as a survival mechanism than HIV, which uses it in addition to a ability to replicate at an alarming rate.
+Yet, other viruses are more dependent on latency as a survival mechanism than HIV, which uses it in addition to an ability to replicate at an alarming rate.

 "For some viruses, especially those of the herpes virus family, latency is a key viral strategy to avoid the immune response.
 HIV avoids the immune response by rapid evolution and replicates continuously in untreated people," Siliciano said.
 "Latency occurs when some activated T cells become infected as they are reverting back to a resting state in which host factors needed for HIV gene expression are no longer available."